-For the first time since 17 years (mission Soyuz 25), the crew was a rookie crew without any spaceflight experience.
+For the first time for 17 years (mission Soyuz 25), the crew was a rookie crew without any spaceflight experience.

-The crew conducted medical experiments (research of problems of weightlessness in long-term mission) and experiments in materials science, Earth observation, astrophysics an biotechnology.
+The crew conducted medical experiments (research of problems of weightlessness in long-term mission) and experiments in materials science, Earth observation, astrophysics and biotechnology.

 The cosmonauts did a lot of minor repairs, replacements of bolts, screws, etc. of platforms and equipment on the outer surface of the complex.
 They also spoke about an old antenna.
 Activities of that kind must be done now and then, but have been often neglected during EVA's due to more important matters.
 The cosmonauts also did some preparatory work aimed at the future transfer of the solar batteries from Kristall to Kvant1.
 This transfer has been put back again, now even to the beginning of 1995.